pooranibcbb/datavis16s_refactor/README.md

 - There are 4 main functions for making graphs: `adivboxplot`, `morphheatmap`, `pcoaplot`, and `rarefactioncurve`, as well as `allgraphs` which makes all 4.
 See the [manual](doc/Reference_Manual_datavis16s.md) for the arguments for these functions.
 - **Sampling depth**
   - The sampling depth argument, `sampdepth`, is optional for all functions.
-  - If specified, it is used to remove samples with few reads.
+  - If specified, it is used to remove samples with read counts below `sampdepth`.
-  - For functions with a rarefy argument set to TRUE, it will also be used to rarefy the OTU table.
+  - For functions with `rarefy` argument, setting to TRUE will rarefy the OTU table to `sampdepth` reads.
   - The alpha diversity boxplot requires a value to rarefy the OTU table.
 If you do not specify `sampdepth`, it will use the number of reads from the smallest sample.

 <sub><sup>1</sup>Can optionally pass tab-delimited text file to each of the functions instead of the biom file.
 See [`readindata`](doc/Reference_Manual_datavis16s.md#readindata) for more details.</sub>

 ### Outputs

--  `trygraphwrapper` function creates a subdirectory "graphs" in output directory, and passes that as the output directory to the individual functions.
+-  `trygraphwrapper` creates a subdirectory "graphs" in output directory, and passes that as the output directory to the individual functions.
 The individual graph functions just use the specified output directory passed to them.
 - Creates html files in outdir as well as subdirectory "lib" which contains the external js,css,etc files for the graphs.
+See [user doc](doc/user_doc.md) for more info.

 ### Installation